Rewind789/wanderer-archive/year-10/science/bio/mitosis.md

 - Nucleolus reforms along with nuclear membrane
 - Cytokineses: Furrows develop and deepens until cytoplasm splits into 2 separate daughter cells (basically the cell splits into 2 new cells)

+and thats the end! (for now unless you do meiosis)

 [^1]: Made of 1 cell only
 [^2]: Only 2 cells remain!
 The mother cell is divided and ceases to exist; there ARE NOT 3 cells (sounds dumb, but someone told me that it was a common mistake)